HIPAA NOTICE OF PRIVACY PRACTICES

 (c) Healthcare Operations:

-• For example, we may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician.
-We may also call you by name in the waiting room when your physician is ready to see you.
-We may use or disclose your medical information to remind you of your next appointment.
+- For example, we may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician or health care provider.
+We may also call you by name in the waiting room when your physician or health care provider is ready to see We may use or disclose your medical information to remind you of your next appointment.

 (d) Health Information Exchange:

-II.
-Other Permitted and Required Uses and Disclosures That May Be Made With Your Consent, Authorization or Opportunity to Object.
+2. Other Permitted and Required Uses and Disclosures That May Be Made with Your Consent, Authorization or Opportunity to Object.

 (a) Others Involved in Your Healthcare: